nurkal022/hhhh/README.md

-This progeck my first shop web site on djangeo
+This progeck my first shop web site on django